Ashford, Kent: Military

 The Army first established a presence in Ashford in 1797 when it built a garrison on Barrow Hill, and storerooms along what is now Magazine Road.
 The military presence was scaled back during the 19th century, though the town was still considered strategically important in the event of an invasion.
 The Territorial Army established a presence in Ashford in 1910.

 During World War I, Ashford's importance as a transport hub and its location between the continent and London made it a target for aerial bombing.
-A bomb fell on the railway works on 25 March 1917, killing 61 people, In the late 1920s an Ordnance Depot was established at Ashford; it remained in use until 1996.
+A bomb, dropped from a Gotha bomber on 25 March 1917, intended for the railway works killed a young woman.
+She was the first of ninety-six casualties of the raid which included sixty-one killed in Folkestone by a single bomb.
+In the late 1920s an Ordnance Depot was established at Ashford; it remained in use until 1996.
 The town was a target in the Battle of Britain during World War II, including an attack on 15 September 1940.
 During the latter war ultimately 94 civilians were lost to enemy action in the Urban District.